Mutations: SNCA A53T

 Overt neuronal loss was not reported in these mice.

 In symptomatic mice, striatal dopamine and metabolites DOPAC and HVA are comparable to wildtype, but at 5 months, striatal tyrosine hydroxylase is reduced.
 Increased D1 receptors in the substantia nigra and decreased dopamine transporters in the nucleus accumbens and striatum have been reported.

 Prior to motor deficits, these mice develop accumulations of α-synuclein in select neuronal populations, including the midbrain, cerebellum, brainstem, and spinal cord.
 The protein aggregates do not resemble Lewy bodies, but are thioflavin-S-positive, indicating fibrillar structure.

 In symptomatic mice, increased GFAP immunoreactivity was observed in select brain regions, including the dorsal midbrain, deep cerebellar nuclei, brainstem, and spinal cord.
 Cortex, hippocampus, and substantia nigra did not have increased reactivity compared with non-Tg controls.

 These mice develop severe motor impairment starting around 9-16 months of age.
-The deficits start out with mild hyperactivity and progress to a wobbling movement, decreased activity, and ultimately paralysis and death.
+The deficits start out with mild hyperactivity at 7 months and progress to a wobbling movement, decreased activity, and ultimately paralysis and death.